 The public sector in Scotland continues to face severe financial pressures.
 In setting the 2020/21 budget the Board was conscious of the need of the constituent authorities to achieve savings.
-With employee costs representing over 76% of the revenue expenditure budget, there was little scope to make efficiencies without impacting on the level of service.
+With employee costs representing 76% of the revenue expenditure budget, there was little scope to make efficiencies without impacting on the level of service.

-At the meeting of the Board on the 20 March 2020, the revenue budgeted net expenditure of £4.833m for 2020/21 was approved (2019/20 £4.463m), an 8.3% increase.
-The requisitions to constituent authorities were set at £4,703,000 with approved use of reserves of £130,000.
-The core budget was set at £4,339,000, with an additional £364,000 budgeted for NDR Reform.
+At the meeting of the Board on the 20 March 2020, the net revenue budget of £4.833m for 2020/21 was approved (2019/20 £4.463m), an 8.3% increase.
+The requisitions to constituent authorities were set at £4.703m with approved use of reserves of £0.130m.
+The core budget was set at £4.469m, with an additional £0.364m budgeted for NDR Reform.

-The actual net expenditure was £4.177m (2019/20 £4.248m) resulting in an underspend of £0.526m for the year.
-Of this total, £0.48m was used to cover Capital Funded from Revenue (CFCR), £0.12m was transferred into the General Fund Reserve, the maximum permitted under the Board's Reserves Policy and £0.52m was transferred to the NDR Reserve for committed expenditure.
-The remaining £0.414m will be returned to the constituent authorities.
+The actual net expenditure was £3.979m (2019/20 £4.248m) resulting in an underspend of £0.854m for the year.
+Of this total, £0.012m was transferred into the General Fund Reserve, the maximum permitted under the Board's Reserves Policy and £0.052m was transferred to the NDR Reserve for committed expenditure.
+With a total underspend of £0.854m, there was no requirement to utilise the £0.130m from reserves thus giving a net position of £0.724m available for return to the constituent authorities and Scottish Government.
+An amount of £0.364m was requisitioned from the constituent authorities in 2020/21 for the Barclay Implementation which was allocated to authorities as a redetermination on their general revenue grant.
+The Assessor & ERO was informed in April 2021 that any 2020/21 underspend was required to be repaid direct to the Scottish Government.
+Provision for the repayment of £0.247m has been accounted for.
+The remaining £0.414m of surplus will be returned to constituent authorities.

 The Comprehensive Income and Expenditure Statement shows a deficit of £0.272m on the provision of services for the year.
-After allowing for the reversal of statutory charges for International Accounting Standard 19 (IAS19) of £0.354m, CFCR of £0.048m and depreciation totalling £0.030m, this gives the £0.012m surplus transferred to the General Fund and £0.52m to the NDR Reserve.
+After allowing for the reversal of statutory charges for International Accounting Standard 19 (IAS19) of £0.354m, CFCR of £0.049m and depreciation totalling £0.031m, this gives the £0.012m surplus transferred to the General Fund and £0.052m to the NDR Reserve.